JiachenMao/Customer_Cancellation_Predictor/Customer_Cancellation_Predictor_Report.md

 Exploring the customer angle further, I've also had the idea to perform a customer segmentation analysis.
 Such an analysis could provide valuable insight into customer behavior in addition to providing a few relevant features for training the predictor.
 The first of these would obviously be the segment number of the customer to which the box belongs.
 Clustering would also allow me to establish an average customer lifetime value (CLV) for each segment.
 A cost function for the predictor could then be defined using this CLV in the following way: if the predictor fails to catch a cancellation, it will incur a penalty of the deficit between that customer's current lifetime value and the average CLV for that customer's segment.
 In this way, the process of fitting the model to the data will be directly optimizing the potential value that could be recovered by using the predictor.

 Finally, I will admit to being disappointed that the `SGDClassifier` algorithm did not perform very well.
 An online learner would be a big bonus for iteratively improving the predictor.
-One such learner I left out of this project, mostly due to lacking the requisite experience, is a neural net.
 Though it carries with it the disadvantage of being black boxes, it is an online learner with a strong reputation in the industry today.